 The son of rallying great Carlos Sainz Sr, Carlos Jr was booked for a career in motorsport from an early age.
 Lost his seat at Renault when Daniel Ricciardo joined the team for 2019, but found a home with McLaren.
-Will join Ferrari for 2021, replacing Sebastian Vettel.
+He joins Ferrari for 2021, replacing Sebastian Vettel.

 Lando NorrisGreat BritainMcLaren4